 - Alcohol withdrawal seizures

 Delirium tremens requires immediate medical care.
-DTs can be fatal in 5% to 10% of all severe withdrawal cases.
+DTs can be fatal in five percent to 10 percent of all severe withdrawal cases.
 Treatment of alcohol delirium tremens involves:

 - Extensive laboratory evaluation